open-telemetry/opentelemetry.io/content/en/docs/instrumentation/js/automatic/module-config.md

 ## SDK resource detector configuration

-Byy default, the module will enable all SDK resource detectors.
+By default, the module will enable all SDK resource detectors.
 You can use the `OTEL_NODE_RESOURCE_DETECTORS` environment variable to enable only certain detectors, or completely disable them: